skypilot-org/skypilot/docs/source/reference/config.rst

     # Setting this to true guarantees the optimizer will pick any matching
     # reservation and GCP will auto consume your reservation, and setting to
     # false means optimizer uses regular, non-zero pricing in optimization (if
-    # by chance any matching reservation is selected, GCP still auto consumes
+    # by chance any matching reservation exists, GCP still auto consumes the
-    # the reservation).
+    # reservation).
     #
     # If you have "specifically targeted" reservations (set by the
     # `specific_reservations` field below): This field will automatically be set